joanninmn1/W-S_git_pong_2014/README.md

 3. Commit and Push up your edits to this repo after you are finished
 4. Add a +1 count to your volley count in the list below to keep track in an easy to identiy visual way
 5. make at least 3 edits this semester!
-6. Once you have pushed up your commits, email Ben so that he can pass the repo on to the next contributor.
+6. Once you have pushed your commit, email Ben.
+He will pass the repo on to the next contributor.
 7. we are working in the gh-pages branch so that our updates can automagically be be seen at [here](http://bmoren.github.io/W-S_git_pong_2014/)

 Requirements